Frequently Asked Pediatric Dental Questions Hinsdale and Downers Grove

 We’re sure you’re full of questions!
 That’s great, because we’re packed with answers!
-Simply click on the question below to see the answer.
 Want to know why you should see a pediatric dentist?
-Want tips on what to do about your child’s thumb/finger sucking?
+Want tips on what to do about your child’s thumb-sucking habit?
 It’s all included below!
 If you have any other questions we haven’t answered here, please let us know.
-Contact our office today—our friendly team is always ready to help!
+Contact our office today—our friendly Brush Pediatric Dentistry team is always ready to help!

 What should I use to clean my child’s teeth?